 “Good,” he told her.
-Rose had come to stay with them for a few days at the beginning of the summer.
-He’d spent the week before the visit feeling very nervous about the entire thing, but it had gone surprisingly well.
-His father had been friendly, though afterward he had commented privately to Scorpius that if he’d known when he was going into his sixth-year that his son would end up dating Ron Weasley’s daughter, he’d have been absolutely horrified.
+Rose had come to stay with them for a few days the previous Christmas break and for a similar amount of time at the beginning of the summer.
+He’d spent the week before both visits feeling very nervous about the entire thing, but they’d gone surprisingly well, though his father had commented afterward that if he’d known when he was going into his sixth-year that his son would end up dating Ron Weasley’s daughter, he’d have been absolutely horrified.

 And Scorpius’s mother had been downright chummy once Rose had said that she was interested in going into the Beast Division at the Ministry.
 The Greengrass side of his family was very enthusiastic about that sort of thing, for some reason.
 Scorpius couldn’t really understand what was so appealing about nearly dying on a regular basis, but sometimes he felt rather like the odd man out.

 At least he could always count on Noah to be sensible.